duointeractive/django-mediasync/README.rst

 	MEDIASYNC['AWS_PREFIX'] = "key_prefix"

 Given the example values above, files would be served from http://s3.amazonaws.com/bucket_name/key_prefix/.
-If you have a DNS cname that you are serving from, you may set it like this::
+If you have a DNS CNAME that you are serving from, you may set it like this::

     MEDIASYNC['AWS_BUCKET_CNAME'] = 'assets.sunlightlabs.com'